dky/pomodoro.sh/README.md

 # Pomodoro timer in Shell

-This script was hacked together to better quantify how much time I'll be spending on practicing Algorithms with [Codebreakers.io](https://codebreakers.io)and other things...
+This script was hacked together to better quantify how much time I'll be spending on practicing Algorithms with [codebreakers.io](https://codebreakers.io).

 ## Usage